-I was Head of the Department of Mathematics at the Australian National University from 2006-2012.
+I am currently Interim Director of the Mathematical Sciences Institute.
+From 2006-2012 I was Head of the Department of Mathematics at the ANU.

 I am heavily involved in the computational science community in Australia.
 From 2003-2006 I was the national coordinator of the Australian Partnership for Advanced Computing (APAC) Education, Outreach and Training program.
 I am currently the treasurer of the Computational Mathematics Group, a special interest group of ANZIAM.

 My research area is the application of efficient and robust numerical methods for the solution of partial differential equations.